 – Belted waders (for safety) or a wet suit

 – A push rake

 – A clam basket tied to an inner tube to keep it afloat in the water

 – Warm clothes

-At low tide we begin the pilgrimage to various Nantucket harbor locations.
+At low tide, we begin the pilgrimage to various Nantucket harbor locations.
 Every year the crop is different but Madaket and Monomoy are the most popular spots.
-We have a full month of push raking, snorkeling and scuba diving before the commercial boats get out on the water.
+We have a full month of push raking, snorkeling and scuba diving before the commercial boats get out on the water on November 1st.